Student Involvement Fair Organization Support

 During the hours of the fair:

-- Use the Information Booth for help.
-Once you are logged on and in the fair, you will be able to access the virtual help desk on the left toolbar.
-Whether you need clarification on how to navigate the fair, are experiencing technical difficulties, or have a general question, the Information Booth will allow you to get the help you need.
+- Use the Information Booths for help.
+There will be Info Booths scattered around the Fair if you or your org has any questions.
+For the virtual Fair, once you are logged on and in the fair, you will be able to access the virtual information booth on the left toolbar.
+Whether you need clarification on how to navigate the fair, are experiencing technical difficulties, or have a general question, the Information Booths will allow you to get the help you need.

 - Call the KBK Center for Student Leadership and Service at 614-292-8763 to speak with one of our team members on the phone.